 Here we contribute three novel nobecovirus full genomes from Madagascar fruit bat fecal samples (two from R. madagascariensis, one from P. rufus).
 These additions add to the landscape of sequences that exist to survey the populations of coronaviruses that are endemic to these island bats and further serve to understand the zoonotic risk, especially since R. madagascariensis had not been previously identified as a potential coronavirus host.

-Methods
+Materials and Methods

 Study sites bat sampling